 Submit the PDF file of the manuscript to http://mc.manuscriptcentral.com/tmech-ieee with abstract, references, and illustrations, to the Editor-in-Chief of the TRANSACTIONS.
 Indicate on the cover page whether your contribution is primarily a regular or short paper, which technical area you prefer for review, and from three to five keywords.
 The Editor-in-Chief will forward the manuscript to one of the Technical Editors.
 The reviewers, as designated by the Technical Editor, will complete the review process of the manuscript.
-Each copy should be accompanied by the complete set of (not the original) figures (of which there should be not more than 10), and regular papers are limited to eight Transactions pages and short papers four Transactions pages.
-Manuscript submission for regular papers exceeds 11 pages (including all references and authors bios) will be returned without review.
+Each copy should be accompanied by the complete set of (not the original) figures, and regular papers are limited to eight Transactions pages and short papers four Transactions pages.
+To accommodate for the likely increase in content and material associated with the review/revision process, manuscript submission for regular papers exceeds 11 IEEE two-column pages (including all references and authors bios) will be returned without review.
 Also, refer to Information for Authors, found at http://www.ieee-asme-mechatronics.org (or in China, use http://engineering.purdue.edu/TMECH/)

 All the above apply to correspondence items with the following exceptions: Letters are limited to two Transactions pages, with mandatory page charges imposed on extra pages beyond two pages up to three pages.
 Letters should not contain more than three figures, and should have an abstract of not more than 80 words.

-After a paper has been accepted, the author's organization will be requested to pay a page charge per printed page to cover part of the publication cost.
-The author will receive 100 reprints without covers if the page charge is honored at the amount of US$110 per page.
-A mandatory over-length page charge of US$200.00 per page will be imposed on each page over the first eight pages for Regular papers, on each page over the first four pages for Short papers, and on each page over the first two pages for Letters, counted using the final print typeset pages not the manuscript pages.
+A mandatory over-length page charge of US$200.00 per page will be imposed on each page over the first eight pages for Regular papers, on each page over the first four pages for Short papers, and on each page over the first two pages for Letters.
+The page count is using the final print typeset pages not the manuscript pages.
 This mandatory over page charge is a prerequisite for publication.

 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as over- length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.